Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflowFeatures.md

 In some cases, a live stream could have multiple origins setup (eg. for load balancing the origin servers).
 The Task Engine, allows for both streams to be defined as the source for a capture.
 It is smart enough to find which live stream will provide the best output capture and use that stream as the source.
 If the Task Engine discovers discontinuities within the streams, it will use segments from both streams to try and generate a clip with the least number of missing fragments.

-The streams can be defined in the `"sources"` parameter when executing the `vodcapture` workflow.
+The streams can be defined in the `"sources"` parameter when executing the [VOD Capture](TaskEngineWorkflows.md#vod-capture) workflow.

 ```json
 {